 Love this?
 Explore the entire list of things to do in St-malo before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in St-malo and book an accommodation of your choice.

 Just a shadow of it's former self judging by the story and old images.
-2.5 Euro admission for an underwhelming experience that we managed to drag out for about 10 minutes.
+2.5 Euro admission for an underwhelming experience that we managed to drag out for almost 10 minutes.
 Steep and unsuitable for wheelchairs and those unsteady on their feet.
 Great sea views but you can get those for free anywhere along the coast.

 Great off the beaten path point of interest.
 See it while it's still around because nature and people are wearing it away.